 Graduating from a sports coaching master's program qualifies degree holders for coaching positions at all levels of amateur sports.
 Although an advanced degree might improve employment prospects at large college athletic programs and professional team organizations, those employers give greater consideration to candidates with accumulated field experience.

-According to the U.S. Bureau of Labor Statistics, coaches and scouts were expected to see a 6% increase in job opportunities from 2014-2024, which is as fast as the average for all jobs.
+According to the U.S. Bureau of Labor Statistics, coaches and scouts were expected to see an 11% increase in job opportunities from 2018-2028, which is faster than the average for all jobs.
 The projected growth is attributed to increased athletic opportunities at schools and expansion in women's sports in colleges.
-In 2015, according to the BLS, the average annual salary for a coach was $40,050; those working at the college level earned $55,210 on average.
+As of May 2018, according to the BLS, the median annual salary for coaches and scouts was $33,780; those working at the college level earned a mean annual salary of $59,540.

 While no certificate programs are available in sports coaching, bachelor's and master's degree programs in sports coaching develop students' coaching, officiating and administration skills.
 Graduates may need state certification to work at different levels of coaching.